PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Behind him the two were arguing; he could hear them: the girl with the boots did not want to get lost in the forest, the boy with the cow wanted to get home.
 The girl said: “The boots didn't work like that.”, the boy getting a little frustrated.
 Her final gambit: to plead caution for her own sake, for fear of getting lost again.
 They stopped talking; the boy apparently swayed.

 The well dressed, travelling man turned around.
 He could see the two strangers with the cow.
-They had their backs to him, except the cow which looked at him.
+They had their backs to him, except the cow which faced him.

 He took a few steps forwards.
 The pair were silent.
 He stopped short; giving them adequate space.
 He introduced his presence with a polite cough.They turned around.Bowing slightly, spreading his hands; a gesture of openness.